projen/projen/API.md

 [deps.DependencyType](#projen-deps-dependencytype)|Type of dependency.
 [github.DependabotScheduleInterval](#projen-github-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [github.VersioningStrategy](#projen-github-versioningstrategy)|The strategy to use when edits manifest and lock files.
-[javascript.OptionHints](#projen-javascript-optionhints)|Choices for how to display commented out options.
 [tasks.TaskCategory](#projen-tasks-taskcategory)|*No description*
 [vscode.InternalConsoleOptions](#projen-vscode-internalconsoleoptions)|Controls the visibility of the VSCode Debug Console panel during a debugging session Source: https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes.